Ask ARLO™ Reverse Mortgage Eligibility Questions

 Hello Richard,

-In fact, there are even purchase reverse mortgage loans available you could use to purchase the home if you so choose.
+There is no minimum time required that you must own the home to get the reverse mortgage.
+In fact, there are even purchase reverse mortgage loans available that you could use to purchase the home if you so choose.

 Hello Diana,

-Keep in mind that with a refinance of an existing reverse mortgage you are not required to pay any Up-Front Mortgage Insurance Premium that you already paid so that will bring the costs down considerably.
+Interest rates are definitely lower right now, and I would suggest that you visit our online calculator to see what you might expect from a new loan given your circumstances.
+Keep in mind that with a refinance of an existing reverse mortgage, you are not required to pay any Up-Front Mortgage Insurance Premium that you already paid, so that will bring the costs down considerably.
+But that will give you an idea of how close you are to qualifying for the loan based on today’s parameters and if it might be beneficial for you to apply.

 Hello Jake,

-Many times a home is left to more than one sibling and most siblings either do not want to share a home at this stage of their lives or each may already have their own living arrangements so that it only makes sense for one to desire to move into a property.
+Yes, you can.
+And as a matter of fact, this is a more common occurrence than you might think.
+Often, a home is left to more than one sibling, and most siblings either do not want to share a home at this stage of their lives or already have their own living arrangements, so it only makes sense for one to want to move into the property.

-Use the amount you would need to pay your siblings as an existing lien to give you a better idea on the amounts available at the start of the loan.
+The reverse mortgage works well in many instances to allow for the sibling occupying the home to buy out the other siblings interest in the property.
+You may want to visit our calculator to see what you might expect from a reverse mortgage to see if it would work for you.
+Use the amount you would need to pay your siblings as an existing lien to give you a better idea of the amounts available at the start of the loan.

 Hello Dottie,

-The third sibling could remain on title as well and this would require him/her to take some active part in the reverse mortgage due to the fact that he/she would need to allow the loan to be placed on a property on which he/she had ownership interest.
+The property ownership is fine as it is.
+But only the two siblings who live in the property as their primary residence are eligible to be on the loan.
+The third sibling could remain on title as well, and this would require him/her to take an active role in the reverse mortgage because he/she would need to allow the loan to be placed on a property in which he/she had an ownership interest.

-The minimum age to be eligible to be on the loan is 62 so if your statement about all being over retirement age means that all siblings are over 62, you are covered there as well.
+The non-occupant sibling would need to attend the counseling and there would be documents he/she would need to sign but this sibling would not be a borrower on the loan itself.
+The minimum age to be eligible for the loan is 62, so if your statement that everyone is over retirement age means all siblings are over 62, you are covered there as well.
 When none of the original borrowers are still living in the property, the loan would become due and payable.

-This means that if the two living in the home should pass before the sibling who does not live in the property, the sibling not living in the home would need to pay off the loan (with finds available or with a refinance of the loan) or sell the property at that time to pay off the loan.
+This means that if the two living in the home should pass before the sibling who does not live in the property, the sibling not living in the home would need to pay off the loan (with funds available or with a refinance of the loan) or sell the property at that time to pay off the loan.
+The remaining sibling could also choose to allow the lender to take the home if there was no equity remaining and he/she did not want to go to the effort of selling the home, but that would be their choice at the time.

-The loan is a non-recourse loan and the lender can seek repayment from no other assets than the home so if the remaining sibling chose not to sell the home or refinance the loan and let the lender take the property, the lender could not seek any further repayment from this sibling even if there was a shortfall as a result of the transaction.
+The loan is a non-recourse loan, and the lender can seek repayment from no other assets than the home, so if the remaining sibling chose not to sell the home or refinance the loan and let the lender take the property, the lender could not seek any further repayment from this sibling even if there was a shortfall as a result of the transaction.

 Hello Mary,